 Construction Requires Overnight Lane Closures on Interstate 30 in Saline County

-SALINE COUNTY (02-21) – Construction to widen Interstate 30 to six lanes in Saline County requires overnight lane closures on the interstate, according to Arkansas Department of Transportation (ARDOT) officials.
+Construction to widen Interstate 30 to six lanes in Saline County requires overnight lane closures on the Interstate.

 Weather permitting, crews will be working in the eastbound and westbound lanes between U.S. Highway 70 (Exit 111) and Sevier Street in Benton (Exit 116).
-This work will occur during overnight hours, beginning Sunday, February 23 and continuing through Thursday, April 2.
+This continues the ongoing work to widen the Interstate, and lane closures will be periodically utilized during the month of January.
 Depending on the location, an inside or outside lane will be closed to allow crews to work.

 Traffic will be controlled with construction barrels and signage, along with assistance from the Arkansas Highway Police.
-The public is advised to be cautious when traveling in the work zone.
-Areas adjacent to the interstate may experience noise impacts during nighttime hours.
+The public is advised to be cautious when traveling in the work zone and watch for slower traffic speeds.
+Areas adjacent to the Interstate may experience noise impacts during nighttime hours.

 This project (Job CA0601) is part of ARDOT’s Connecting Arkansas Program and includes widening 5.5 miles of Interstate 30 to three lanes in each direction, from the interchange with U.S. Highway 70 (Exit 111) to Sevier Street in Benton (Exit 116).
 The project also includes improvements at the Highway 67 interchange (Exit 114).
 More information on this $187.3 million project is available at ConnectingArkansasProgram.com.